This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 For the Lamb Marinade:

-• Lay the lamb slices in the marinade, turning to coat both sides.
+• Add the lamb slices to the marinade, turning to coat both sides.
 Cover the dish with plastic wrap and refrigerate for 30 minutes.

-While the lamb is marinating, prepare the tzatziki sauce and relish.
+While the lamb is marinating, prepare the tzatziki sauce and the condiments.

 Tzatziki Sauce: